Our Services

 Most children with reactive airway disease respond well to treatment and see fewer wheezing episodes as they get older.
 A proportion will develop classic asthma, which can be managed with an individualized action plan.
 Early recognition, proper medication, and trigger control set the stage for healthier lungs and more active childhoods.

-If you're concerned about your child's breathing patterns, consider using Ubie's free Wheezing symptom checker to gain insights into possible causes and next steps.
+If you're concerned about your child's breathing patterns, try Ubie's free AI symptom checker to understand what might be happening and get guidance on next steps.
 Always speak to a doctor about any serious or life-threatening symptoms.
 With the right approach, most children breathe easier and continue to thrive—even when colds strike.

 (References)